Azincourt Energy (CVE:AAZ) Trading Down 25% – What’s Next?

-Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) shares dropped 25% during trading on Thursday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 243,699 shares were traded during mid-day trading, a decline of 64% from the average daily volume of 668,594 shares.
+Shares of Azincourt Energy Corp.
+(CVE:AAZ – Get Free Report) traded down 25% during mid-day trading on Wednesday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+243,699 shares changed hands during trading, a decline of 64% from the average session volume of 668,594 shares.
 The stock had previously closed at C$0.02.

 About Azincourt Energy